PanacheSoftware/PanacheLegalDocs/gettingstarted/0_docker.rst

 4. Select **Hyper-V** and click **OK**.

-Setup SQL Server
+Setup Database Server
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

-The Panache Legal Platform requires a SQL Server database.
-Depending on your situation you may have a local SQL server installation, an on premise server that you have access to, or a hosted SQL Server database provided through a service like Microsoft Azure.
-Usage of SQL server requires a licence and so your use case will be specific to you and/or your organisation.
+The Panache Legal Platform requires either a Microsoft SQL Server or MySQL database.
+Depending on your situation you may have a local database server installation, an on premise server that you have access to, or a hosted database server provided through a service like Microsoft Azure.

+Usage of Microsoft SQL Server requires a licence and so your use case will be specific to you and/or your organisation.

-In this example we will use a SQL Server `docker container <https://hub.docker.com/_/microsoft-mssql-server>`_ with the free developer licence.
-This developer licence includes some limitations on how it can be deployed and you should make sure to read the licence details on the docker hub page, as well as checking which `edition <https://www.microsoft.com/en-us/sql-server/sql-server-2017-editions>`_ will be suitable for your use case.
+In this example we will use a MySQL Linux `docker container <https://hub.docker.com/_/mysql>`_.
+You could alternatively use a `Microsoft SQL Server <https://hub.docker.com/_/microsoft-mssql-server>`_ Linux container with the free developer, although this licence includes some limitations on how it can be deployed and you should make sure to read the licence details on the docker hub page, as well as checking which `edition <https://www.microsoft.com/en-us/sql-server/sql-server-2017-editions>`_ will be suitable for your use case.

-If you are not using the docker container version of SQL Server as per this guide you will need to ensure you have a valid connection string to access your SQL server database.
+If you are not using the docker container version of MySQL or Microsoft SQL Server as per this guide and instead will connect to your own database installation you will need to ensure you have a valid connection string to access your database.

 Download Docker compose file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^